silverailscolo/ejb/_posts/en-us/2024-04-25-smartovendisplay.md

 page-id: smartovendisplay
 title: Build an AGA Cooker Display
 date: 2024-04-25
-tags:
-  - "smart-home"
 categories:
   - software
+  - how-to
+tags:
+  - smart home
+  - micropython
-  - hardware
+  - house
 ---

 As you may have read [here]({{ "/house/smart.html#oven" | relative_url }}), I wanted to build a reminder/indication for our AGA kitchen stove.